vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/HighAvailability/oim_ha.rst

-Step 7a: High Availability (HA) for the OIM
+High Availability (HA) for the OIM
 ============================================

 The Omnia Infrastructure Manager (OIM) is the most critical node of the High-Performance Computing (HPC) cluster set up by Omnia.
 It's